 Protected bike lanes in downtown Vancouver

-We have protected bike lanes on many downtown streets, including Burrard Bridge, Carrall Street, Comox/Helmcken Street, Dunsmuir Street, Dunsmuir Viaduct, and Hornby Street.
+We have protected bike lanes on many downtown streets, including Beatty Street, Burrard Bridge, Carrall Street, Comox/Helmcken Street, Dunsmuir Street, Dunsmuir Viaduct, Hornby Street, Richards Street, and Smithe Street.

 Painted bike lanes and protected bike lanes